luctivud/All-Of-Competitive-Programming/README.md

 ### Speed

-Speed plays a very important role in perfoming well during the contests.
+Speed plays a very important role in perfoming well during the live contests.

-For improving the speed, AtCoder is a great platform.
+For improving the speed, [AtCoder](https://atcoder.jp/) is a great platform.
 Try attempting the problems and solving them in alloted time which is:

 * 1-2 minute for A & B.
 * Approx 5 minutes for C